davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/conversation-examples.md

 To help guide your choice, consider:

 1. **Family Size**: How many people will live there?
-   - 3-5 people → Family Haven is perfect
+   - 3-5 people: Family Haven is perfect
-   - 5+ people or planning to grow → Executive Manor
+   - 5+ people or planning to grow: Executive Manor

 2. **Work From Home**: Do you need a dedicated home office?
-   - Yes → Executive Manor has a built-in office
+   - Yes: Executive Manor has a built-in office
-   - No/flexible → Family Haven works great
+   - No/flexible: Family Haven works great

 3. **Budget**: What's your total budget including customization?
-   - Moderate ($185K-$220K) → Family Haven with upgrades
+   - Moderate ($185K-$220K): Family Haven with upgrades
-   - Higher ($295K+) → Executive Manor
+   - Higher ($295K+): Executive Manor

 4. **Priorities**: What matters most?
-   - Value and functionality → Family Haven
+   - Value and functionality: Family Haven
-   - Luxury and space → Executive Manor
+   - Luxury and space: Executive Manor

 Would you like me to connect you with our sales specialist, James, who can walk you through floor plans and discuss financing options?
 He's fantastic at helping families visualize how they'd use the space!